 Chapter six offers a look at some of the props artists of the past may have (secretly!) used to create a “photographic” effect in their paintings.
 Johannes Vermeer, for example, may have relied on telescopic lenses to capture the impressive detail in his landscapes.
 With a “camera lucida,” an invention likely used by many portrait artists in history, a prism would have reflected a subject onto drawing paper, which could then be traced to almost perfect likeness.
 Hockney tried out this particular tool and compares his contemporary portrait of a National Gallery guard with Jean-Auguste-Dominique Ingres’ 1829 portrait of a woman.

 In the final two chapters, Hockney and Gayford take us into the 20th and 21st centuries to explore the way in which computer technologies have influenced picture making.
 Thanks to iphones and social media, never before have we lived at a time when it is so easy to take, manipulate, or see pictures.
 The sheer number of pictures being produced today mean that we can have very little idea about what will still be looked at or remembered in the future.
 Still, Martin proposes, it is likely “that they will have some of the qualities we have noticed in these pages.”

 Because of its conversational style, A History of Pictures for Children begs to be read aloud, one chapter at a time, although older children may find the intimacy well suited to independent perusing.
 Either way, it’s one I see our family coming back to again and again, as much for the education into the art of the past as for the way it asks us to examine the pictures we see around us today.

 Published by Abrams.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!